pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Unsupported.md

     The PC-8300 is a Kyocera project, rebranded also by Olivetti and Tandy Radio Shack, the CPU shoulud be 8085 compatible (not Z80).

 ### Micronique Victor / Hector

 Two series were made, tbe "Victor II" had more memory and better graphics.

+### Micronic 1000

+Micronic 1000 is a handheld terminal with infrared port and a small LCD display, 8 lines by 20 characters (160x64 dots) based on an Hitachi HD61830 controller.
+Micronic was the UK subsidiary of Swedish Datronic AB; eventually Tandy acquired it.

 ### MYCOM Z80-A